Some Low-Cost Android Phones Shipped With Malware Built In - Slashdot

 The dropper then connects with a website to grab the payloads that the hackers wish to install on the phone.
 "The XML manifest contains information about what to download, which services to start and contains a whitelist programmed to potentially exclude specific countries and devices from infection.
 However, we've never seen the country whitelist used, and just a few devices were whitelisted in early versions.
 Currently, no countries or devices are whitelisted.
 The entire Cosiloon URL is hardcoded in the APK."

-iPhones ship with iTunes.
-(Score:1)
+But iPhones doesn't ship with iTunes.

-Abracadabra.
-I define iTunes as Malware, 100% of iPhones ship with malware.

 You may get some cheap Android phone that works, but what do you give up?
 You don't even know till it's too late.